 - Attendance Officer will chat to pupils regarding absence/lateness.

-- If no contact is made after 2 days, the Safeguarding Lead and Attendance Officer are informed.
+- If no contact is made, the Safeguarding Lead and Attendance Officer are informed.

 - Home visits will be made by the Attendance Officer